Electrolysis is the only method of hair removal which is allowed, by law, to be described as permanent.

 Only one person will be allowed in the treatment room at a time.

-I am looking forward to hearing everybody’s news and tales from this weird and also pretty great (at times) Spring/Summer.
-But! we have to minimise talking during treatments to reduce respiratory spray.
+I am looking forward to hearing everybody’s news and tales from this surreal period But! we have to minimise talking during treatments to reduce respiratory spray.

-I have updated my Facebook page as well but if you need to contact me please do so in the usual way.
+I will update my Facebook page as well (when FB decides to let me in…!) but if you need to contact me please do so in the usual way.

 Thank you for reading,